TomPrograms/location-manager/Readme.md

 });
 ```

 This effectively creates the area seen below.
-The valid area is above the green line, to the right of the blue line, and inside the black circle and inside the red polygon.
+The valid area is above the green line, to the right of the blue line, inside the black circle and inside the red polygon.

 <img style="max-width: 50%;" src="./docs/assets/exampleImageFour.png">